Intro to Chemical Signaling and Communication by Microbes

 Learning Objectives

-1. Differentiate between the types of cell signals (autocrine, endocrine, etc) and the classes of hormones (polypeptide, amino acid, and steroid)
+1. Differentiate between the general types of cell signals (autocrine, endocrine, etc.) and classes of hormones (polypeptide, amino acid, and steroid)

 2. Define signal transduction and describe the general pathways of signal transduction and amplification for steroid vs non-steroid hormones

-5. Define quorum sensing and describe the role of cell signaling in life history and pathogenicity of microbes
+5. Define quorum sensing and describe the role of cell signaling microbe behaviors

 The information below was adapted from OpenStax Biology 9.1 and Khan Academy Introduction to cell signaling.
 All Khan Academy content is available for free at www.khanacademy.org

-Chemical signals between cells are called ligands.
+Chemical signals sent between cells are called ligands.
 A ligand is a molecule that binds another specific molecule.
-In the case of cell signaling, the ligand binds a receptor, a protein in or on the target cell.
+In the case of cell signaling, the ligand binds a receptor, which is a protein in or on the target cell (more on that distinction later).
 Examples of ligands include hormones and neurotransmitters.
-Specificity in cell signaling occursin a couple different ways:
+Specificity in cell signaling occurs in a couple different ways:

-2. Not all cells have receptors for each ligand, so that only cells that have the receptor are capable of detecting and responding to the signal.
+• Not all cells have receptors for each ligand, meaning that only cells that have the receptor are able to detect or respond to a particular ligand

 Not all cells can “hear” a particular chemical message.
 In order to detect a signal (that is, to be a target cell), a neighbor cell must have the right receptor for that signal.
 When a signaling molecule binds to its receptor, it alters the shape or activity of the receptor, triggering a change inside of the cell.
 Signaling molecules are often called ligands, a general term for molecules that bind specifically to other molecules (such as receptors).
 Image credit: Khan Academy.